-Where the power once was in the hands of the hiring manager, in today’s market many employers are finding that it is no longer true.
+Where the power once was in the hands of the hiring manager, in today’s market many employers find that it is no longer true.

 These days in the technical world, it’s a candidate’s market.

-Once you have finished your questions for the interviewee and are ready to extend an offer make sure to avoid these 5 mistakes.
+Once you have finished your questions for the interviewee and are ready to extend an offer avoid these 5 mistakes.